 It also means we’ve learned a lot about exactly what it takes to keep girls in rural Guatemala from dropping out of school.
 It’s so much more than simply providing financial support.
 We have to change the way these girls and their parents think about education.
-Samuel Buc, Scholarship and Youth Development Program Director, puts it best:
+Samuel Buc, Rise Youth Development Program Director, puts it best:

 “Our goal is to educate not just the students, but the parents on the value of education.
 We need to help them understand that the sacrifices they’re making to keep their kids in school—one less pair of hands in the fields, one less daily income today—will all be worth it in the future.”

 A few years ago, we started to grow the program on a small scale, bringing it from one to three communities.
 Thanks to the overwhelming response from generous individuals like you, every single new student was sponsored before the school year even began.
 That’s how we know that people like you are ready and willing to help us expand to even more girls and begin to truly make a large-scale impact on Guatemala’s future.